CH-UICH-UI

 Deployment

-Production deployment for CH-UI server + remote ClickHouse connectors
+Production deployment for CH-UI — self-hosted server or cloud with connectors

 • VM2: ch-ui server (web app/API/gateway)